 The book covers both the coastal and central Portuguese routes to Santiago de Compostela although there is nothing more than maps and bare bones information about facilities for the coastal routes in the 2016 edition.

-Packing list for the Way of Saint James
+Essential packing list for the Way of St. James

 - ID card or passport